google/oss-fuzz/docs/getting-started/new_project_guide.md

 Will build the project twice per day.

-## Dockerfile
+## Dockerfile {#dockerfile}

 This configuration file defines the Docker image for your project.
-Your [build.sh](#build.sh) script will be executed in inside the container you define.
+Your [build.sh](#buildsh) script will be executed in inside the container you define.
 For most projects, the image is simple:
 ```docker
 FROM gcr.io/oss-fuzz-base/base-builder       # base image with clang toolchain